nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 10. The `EditCommand` will then call the `updateFilteredClientList` method of the provided `Model` with a predicate to show all clients in the client list.
 12. The `EditCommand` will finally create a new `CommandResult` which will be returned to `LogicManager` and the client's information will be edited as according to the command input.

-The following sequence diagram shows how the view operation works:
+The following sequence diagram shows how the edit operation works:

 <p align="center">
 <img src="images/tracing/EditCommandSequenceDiagram.png" />